-• The generic field may appear more than once in its given location.
+The generic field may appear more than once in its given location.
 However, it is subject to the qualifier table rules.

-Refer to the section Field Specifications on page 240 for further discussion of the qualifier table.
+See the section Field Specifications on page 244 for further discussion of the qualifier table.

 14.3 Sequences and Subsequences